cosdata/cosdata-public-docs/src/content/docs/api/rest-api/transactions.md

 description: Transaction management endpoints for the Cosdata vector database
 ---

-Cosdata uses explicit transactions for atomic batch operations.
+Cosdata uses transactions (atomic operations) for batch operations.
 This is ideal for importing large, logically cohesive datasets where partial imports would compromise data integrity.

 Transactions are managed resources with a defined lifecycle: open → operate → commit/abort.
 They provide all-or-nothing semantics with rollback capability.
 All data modifications within a transaction are buffered and applied in a single atomic operation upon commit.

-The commit process is asynchronous.
+**Commit = atomic**

+**Indexing = background process**

 Once a transaction is committed, the system begins indexing the data in the background.
 You can monitor the progress of a transaction using the status endpoint.

 ## Create Transaction